-3.3 TOE Architecture
+3.2 TOE Architecture

-The underlying architecture of each TOE appliance consists of hardware that supports physical network connections, memory, processor, and software that implements switching functions, configuration information and drivers.
+The underlying architecture of each TOE appliance consists of hardware that supports physical network connections, memory, and processor and software that implements switching functions, configuration information and drivers.
 While hardware varies between different appliance models, the software code is shared across all platforms.
-The software code enforces the security functions claimed in the Security Target.
+It is in the software code that all the security functions claimed in this security target are enforced.

-3.4 Physical Boundaries
+3.3 Physical Boundaries

-Each TOE appliance runs the 10.11 version of the ArubaOS-CX software and has physical network connections to its environment to facilitate the switching of network traffic.
+Each TOE appliance runs a version of the Aruba software and has physical network connections to its environment to facilitate the switching of network traffic.
 The TOE appliance can also be the destination of network traffic, where it provides interfaces for its own management.